We have received some questions about this topic and we feel the need to address it. The question is:

 Do I need to know how to draw to start a clothing brand?

-The short direct answer is No, you can start and run a successful brand without knowing how to draw, but for your sake and in the end, for the brand – yes it would help a lot if you could visualise your ideas.
+The short direct answer is No, you can start and run a successful brand without knowing how to draw, but for your sake and in the end, for the brand – yes it would help a lot if you could visualize your ideas.

 Here are our thoughts on this and a couple of steps you can take to get your design going: